-Furthermore, US painfulness ratings, gender, age, arousal, and pain-related fear as well as anxiety, depression, and pain catastrophizing as assessed by the respective questionnaires will be added as potential covariates and tested for model improvement using likelihood ratio tests and the AIC for model comparison.
+Furthermore, US painfulness ratings, gender, age, arousal, and pain-related fear as well as anxiety, depression, and pain catastrophizing as assessed by the respective questionnaires will be added as potential covariates in an exploratory manner and tested for model improvement using likelihood ratio tests and the AIC for model comparison.
+In case of a significant effect of covariates, both the model with and without the respective covariates will be presented.
+Hypotheses will be tested based on the model without covariates and the validity of the interpretation will be discussed based on the model including covariates.